Please email your comments & questions to geovisual at comcast.net. Thank you.

 R

-April 26, 1937 - Gernikako Arbola / Oak of Guernica, Guernika-Lumo (Spain).
+EEApril 26, 1937 - Gernikako Arbola / Oak of Guernica, Guernika-Lumo (Spain).
 Unintentional monument.
 Survived the bombing of Guernica on April 26, 1937.
+Now used as a symbol of the city.

 P A I N T I N G

-1937 - Guernica, Museo Nacional Centro de Arte Reina Sofía (MNCARS), Madrid (Span).
+1937 - Guernica, Museo Nacional Centro de Arte Reina Sofía (MNCARS), Madrid (Spain).
 Painted by Pablo Picasso [1881-1973].
 Commisisoned by the government of Spain for the Paris International Exposition.
 Full sized copy at the United Nations in New York City.

 S C U L P T U R E